Post-Mortem Survey for Making Art Work 2020-21

 Secretary

 Grace Dixon is an illustrator, graphic designer and musician with a specific fondness for experimental sound design and artistic collaboration.
 She has most recently been involved in co-writing an instrumental score for a Toronto-based documentary and finds tremendous beauty and power in pairing sound with visuals.
 Her visual art practice often includes digital illustrations or textured collage work alongside themes of deconstructing/rediscovering spirituality and leaving space for growth.
-Grace is honoured to be a part of the Modern Fuel board and is looking forward to opportunities to contribute to, listen to and support this community.
+Grace is honoured to be a part of the Modern Fuel Board and is looking forward to opportunities to contribute to, listen to and support this community.

 Baraa Abuzayed (she/her)